It’s time to visit the coast and enjoy the weather!

 Batroun is one of the oldest cities in the world.
 The Phoenicians built a wall in the sea to protect themselves from tidal waves.

 Byblos, or Jbeil, is the first city of Phoenicia, an ancient civilization.
-It is one of the20 oldest cities in the world
+It is one of the

 .
 The city has been